-- 5.2.2 The parties recognise that historically, allied health professions have not always required a university degree as an entry point to the profession.
-This clause is not intended to exclude employees who: - a) do not hold a university degree but who have achieved registration with their regulatory authority; or - b) hold a position for which the current requirement is to have a university degree and/or registration but who does not hold that university degree. - 5.2.3 Sub clause 5.2.2 does not act to exclude any employee who was paid on the Allied & Public Health salary scale in a regional MECA that preceded this agreement nor does it act to include any employee who was paid on a salary scale other than the Allied & Public Health salary scale in a regional MECA that preceded this agreement.
+- service in which the employee works.
+These limitations should become apparent during the discussion required for objective setting under the merit processes. - 5.2 Degree-based Allied, Public Health, Health & Clinical Support Workers & Technical Salary Scale - 5.2.1 Access to this scale is for the range of positions under coverage of this Collective Agreement that generally require a minimum relevant three- or four year university degree or equivalent to enter the profession.
+This requirement will in most instances be set by the relevant Regulatory Authority under the Health Practitioners Competence Assurance Act (HPCAA) but may include the accepted registration bodies for professions not subject to the HPCAA, or by explicit requirement by the DHB as a minimum qualification. - 5.2.2 The parties recognise that historically, Allied Health professions have not always required a university degree as an entry point to the profession.
+This clause is not intended to exclude employees who: - a) do not hold a university degree but who have achieved registration with their regulatory authority; or - b) hold a position for which the current requirement is to have a university degree and/or registration but who does not hold that university degree. - 5.2.3 Sub clause 5.2.2 does not act to exclude any employee who was paid on the Allied & Public Health salary scale or Alcohol & Other Drug Clinicians scale in a regional MECA that preceded this Agreement nor does it act to include any employee who was paid on a salary scale other than the Allied & Public Health salary scale in a regional MECA that preceded this Agreement. - 5.2.4 The scale replaces the following scales in the previous MECA (that expired 31 October 2020):